bajratech/bajratech.github.io/_posts/2016-10-26-Ttile-Bajra Weekly, Futsal, Friday fun, Tihar.md

 Just trying to grab all of your attention with a humor.
 Your bad if you didn't get the joke. :D

-Just like the other Friday Fun activities, last Friday's fun activity was also too much fun,  hosted by `Santosh Dhakal dai` and `Milan dai`.
+Just like the other Friday Fun activities, last Friday's fun activity was also too much fun,  hosted by `Suman Dhakal dai` and `Milan dai`.
 Though the game looked too simple, it was **too hard** to play.
 We were supposed to make geometric shapes as said with a rope being blindfolded.
 Then we had team meeting to make a strategy for team-win.
 But, in the meeting, there were two outsiders- __"Dhurba"__ & __"Aayush"__.
 We were unaware about them.
 They heard all our strategies, used it, won the first round and even went through to the Finals only to lose.
 Haha!

 {% include image.html
             img="/public/images/posts/playing.jpg"